 Finally, we need to receive your report within one week after the evaluation.
+Expense forms and copies of receipts should also be submitted at the same time.
 Once received, the report will be reviewed by the ASE Education Foundation and a recommendation will be made regarding program accreditation.
 Programs are always anxious to get their results as quickly as possible, and your assistance is greatly appreciated by all.

-The ASE Education Foundation reserves the right to add an additional team member to an on-site evaluation team to fulfill ETL training requirements.
+\The ASE Education Foundation reserves the right to add an additional team member to an on-site evaluation team to fulfill ETL training requirements.